 Impaction can occur with any tooth, and it means that the tooth cannot erupt into the arch of your teeth in the way that it is supposed to and gets stuck in the bone or gum tissue of your mouth.
 Most commonly, you hear this about wisdom teeth.

 Facial trauma is a term that can refer to an injury or defect to the face that results in some internal or external disfigurement, limiting the functionality of bone or organs.
 This can be from an accident, a fight, genetics, or any other number of reasons.

 Oral pathology is an umbrella term that covers the diseases that occur in the mouth or jaw, and the structures within or adjacent to.
-For example, if you had a disease in your TMJ (or temporomandibular joint) or muscles in your face, the disease would still fall under oral pathology.
-Read More About Oral Pathology.
+For example, if you had a disease in the muscles in your face, the disease would still fall under oral pathology.